 In 1991, I left New York City for the beautiful Hudson Valley of New York.
 That was the year I began designing and officiating at wedding ceremonies and launched my private mentoring practice when my business clients began asking me to work with them privately.
 As my practice grew, I expanded to help couples and families as well in improving the quality of their inner lives and relationships.

 For about a decade, I also taught on college campuses and in prisons for a local college while the focus of my work clarified.
 I developed my own programs – workshops and retreats on holding love as a sacred priority, elevating consciousness, and thriving each in our own spectacular way.

-In 1997 another thematic entered my life – making peace with human mortality.
+In 1997, another thematic entered my life – making peace with human mortality.
 That was the year my mother and I began sharing a home and I became her primary caregiver until her death in 2006.
 It was baptism by fire for us both learning what it is like to age and die in America.
 Somehow I managed to begin blogging for the Huffington Post during this time and published my first book, The Wedding Ceremony Planner, which remains the bestselling book on how to design a wedding ceremony.
 On her deathbed, my mother made me promise to write about what we had learned together for the benefit of others.
-I continue to write about this important taboo topic in our society both in my blogs and my upcoming book, The 9 Keys to Creating a Healthier Relationship with Dying and Death.
+I continue to write about this important taboo topic in our society both in my blogs and my upcoming book, Making Peace with Dying and Death.

 For the past decade, my work has evolved and refined further to focus almost exclusively on women in both The Thriving Studio™ and my mentoring.
-Having recognized my role as a curator of actionable wisdom, I have defined The 11 Keys to Consciously Thriving and they now serve as the foundation of all my efforts.
+Having recognized my role as a curator of actionable wisdom, I have defined The 11 Keys to Mastering the Art of Being You and they now serve as the foundation of all my efforts.